On this page

 A session on Android is a period of time that a user has the app in the foreground.

 Amplitude groups events together by session.
-Events that are logged within the same session have the same session_id.
-Sessions are handled automatically so you don't have to manually call startSession() or endSession().
+Events that you log within the same session share the same session_id.
+The SDK handles sessions automatically, so you don't have to manually call startSession() or endSession().

-You can adjust the time window for which sessions are extended.
+You can adjust the time window for which the SDK extends sessions.

-By default, '[Amplitude] Start Session' and '[Amplitude] End Session' events aren't sent.
-Even though these events aren't sent, sessions are still tracked by using session_id.
+By default, the SDK doesn't send '[Amplitude] Start Session' and '[Amplitude] End Session' events.
+Even though the SDK doesn't send these events, it still tracks sessions through session_id.

-To enable those session events, add this line before initializing the SDK.
+To enable those session events, add this line before you initialize the SDK.

-This might be useful if you are logging events triggered by push notifications, for example.
-You can log events as out-of-session by setting the input parameter outOfSession to true when calling logEvent().
+This might be useful when you log events triggered by push notifications, for example.
+You can log events as out-of-session by setting the input parameter outOfSession to true when you call logEvent().

 You can also log identify events as out-of-session.
-This is useful if you are updating user properties in the background and don't want to start a new session.
-You can do this by setting the input parameter outOfSession to true when calling identify().
+This approach is useful when you update user properties in the background and don't want to start a new session.
+To log identify events as out-of-session, set the input parameter outOfSession to true when you call identify().

 You may also manually start a new session with its own ID.